alexyzha/AStar-Visualizer/README.md

 We will stop processing nodes when we reach the end node.

+Finally, A\* also generally has a **best G-value map**.
+The logic is explained below:
+1. Different paths to a node can lead to different G-values
+2. We want to find the most optimal path, so ideally we want the lowest G-value for a node, since we can't change its H-value
+3. Therefore, if we somehow for some reason end up on a node twice, we need to be able to choose the path that leads to the node which has the lowest F-value
+4. F(n) = G(n) + H(n).
+However, we cannot change H(n).
+Therefore, we need to keep track of the lowest G-value the node has ever had

 ## Code Documentation:

 I will not show the frontend part of this demo, as the algorithm itself matters more.
 (Also because the frontend doesn't do any computations 💀💀💀)